-This heavy duty tire swivel works on 2 3/8” O.D. schedule 40 pipe framed swing sets.
-It has a heavy duty universal joint with a rubber boot and comes in red. ½” carriage bolt and nut are included.
-It hangs down 10 1/4″ from pipe.
-This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
-Some conditions may require replacement sooner.
-Tensile strength is 12900 lbs..
+This heavy-duty tire swivel is designed for use with swing sets that have a 2 3/8″ O.D. schedule 40 pipe frame.
+It features a heavy-duty universal joint with a rubber boot and is available in red.
+The swivel comes with a ½” carriage bolt and nut for easy installation and hangs down 10 1/4″ from the pipe.
+With a tensile strength of 12900 lbs, this product is durable and can withstand harsh weather conditions for up to 5 years.
+However, some conditions may require replacement sooner.

 **Installation, Safe Use and Maintenance Instructions**

 IMPORTANT: Please read for important information.
 In this material we have tried to provide some requirements stated in the CPSC Handbooks, ASTM F2373-11, F1487-11 and F1148-09.
 However, we in no way intend for this to be a complete list of requirements.
 Also these publications are updated frequently with changes therefore, you should read these publications yourself to determine if any part or installation could prove a danger to a child.